tyler-lemke/Get-Your-First-Dev-Job/README.md

 Sometimes you just need a little direction and some resources to head you in the right direction.

+## Motivation
+- Realize that you only need to be better than those applying to the role.
+You don't have to be (insert famous developer here).
+- If you get discouraged use what I call the PRL method,
+    - Perspective (this takes time, programming is hard, there is space for you in the field, this is just a localized and temporary setback)
+    - Remember something that is now easy but use to be hard.
+One of the reasons expert developers can't teach well is because they forget the very difficult beginning steps of learning.
+Remember the first time you did HTML or CSS.
+Remember how hard it was?
+What does that feel like now?
+Can you do that again with APIs, Java, JavaScript, Algorithms, Etc?
+    - Look to the future.
+Put in the work.
+Build a system for success and grind every day.
 ## Common Traps that you have or may fall into on your Journey:

 - Jump from one tutorial to the next without completing any of them or without having anything unique to shoe